mcvine/devel/design/sampleassembly-scaffolding.md

 To include sample environment, we should also support `createSampleAssembly(outdir, sample, sample_environment, ...)

-## TODO
+## Implementation

-In `instrument`, create a parser to parse yaml file to instrument geometry.
+In `instrument`, create a parser to parse yaml file to instrument geometry: `instrument.geometry.yaml.parse`